noid1011/MyPi/Motion/README.md

     make
     sudo make install && ldconfig

-Testing Motion with an IP camera:

-Before running motion, test your camera’s RTSP stream with a normal video player.
-In VLC that would be Media->Open Network Stream(Ctrl+N) and enter your RTSP url.

-If you get a live stream then you can make a copy of motion-dist.conf(found in /usr/local/etc/motion), name it motion.conf and change the options to suite your needs.
+make a copy of motion-dist.conf (found in /usr/local/etc/motion), name it motion.conf and change the options to suite your needs.

 I’ve commented out the default video device:
 ;videodevice /dev/video0

-and then uncommented and set the values for netcam_url and netcam_userpass like so: netcam_url rtsp://192.168.1.10:554/user=admin&password=&channel=1&stream=0.sdp? netcam_userpass admin:
+and then uncommented and set the values for netcam_url and netcam_userpass like so:

+netcam_url rtsp://192.168.1.10:554/user=admin&password=&channel=1&stream=0.sdp?
+netcam_userpass admin:

+Start motion in setup mode to test your configuration:

+motion -s

-Start motion in setup mode to test your configuration: motion -s and wave your hand in front of the camera.You should have motion-triggered snapshot and video sequences in your target_folder.
+and wave your hand in front of the camera.You should have motion-triggered snapshot and video sequences in your target_folder.

 Now you can catch the bad guys !